SAP-samples/cloud-gamification-demo-app/README.md

 This is only a sample application which provided as it is.
 Please don't create any issue or pull request on GitHub.

 ## License
 Copyright (c) 2015 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](./LICENSE) file.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.